 “No artist tolerates reality” – Nietzsche

-I am known for making images full of movement and colour in which I attempts to express my view of the world around me.
+I am an artist making images full of movement and colour in which I attempt to reflect the moods and beauty of what I see.

-Inspired by abstract expressionists such as Rothko, Still, Reinhardt and Newman as well as painters Turner, Klee and Matsumoto, I attempt to represent the world in a rather abstract way.
-In photography, my primary inspirations come from Chris Friel, Valda Bailey and Graham Cook.
+Inspired by painters, particularly the abstract impressionists, I attempt to represent the world using abstraction.
+In photography, my inspirations come primarily from Valda Bailey and Chris Friel.

-I have won no awards and I revel in obscurity with my wife, Beth and faithful spaniel, Stan.
+I have won no awards and I revel in obscurity with my wife, Beth and my best buddy, Eddie.

 “Never knowingly understood”